C7-2know/React_SignalR_/README.md

 Welcome to the **Real-Time Chat Application**, a cutting-edge communication platform built with an ASP.NET Core Web API backend and a React frontend.
 This project harnesses the power of **SignalR** to deliver real-time messaging and seamless communication for multiple users.
 Whether you're chatting in a group or joining a specific chat room, this app ensures a responsive and engaging user experience.

-## Key Features

-- **Real-Time Communication with SignalR**: Leveraging SignalR, this app provides instant messaging capabilities, allowing users to communicate in real time without any noticeable delays.
-- **Group Chat Functionality**: Users can join different chat rooms or groups and communicate exclusively with members of those groups, creating a focused and collaborative environment.
-- **Dynamic User Differentiation**: Each user is assigned a unique color for their messages, making it easy to visually distinguish between different participants in the chat.
-- **Timestamped Messages**: Every message sent or received is timestamped, providing context and a historical record of conversations.
-- **Multiple User Support**: The application supports multiple users joining simultaneously, with each user's messages displayed in real time to all participants in the same group or chat room.

 ![Screenshot of Application](/ChatMessages.PNG "Application Screenshot")